brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 accretes mass on its outskirts, the scale radius is maintained constant while the virial radius and the concentration parameter grow."

-In this work, the authors basically do a first exploration of parameters with a method similar to NBodyDirect (Gala) -\> test particle simulations but at the same time the particles feel each other's potential.
+NOTE: In this work, the authors basically do a first exploration of parameters with a method similar to NBodyDirect (Gala) -\> test particle simulations but at the same time the particles feel each other's potential.
 With that, they can do a first fast exploration of the parameter space.
 Then, they run N-body models from the optimal point.
 No